pia-foss/mobile-ios/README.md

 After that, open `PIA VPN.xcworkspace` in Xcode and run the `PIA VPN` target.

+If the build does not complete due to missing modules (often `PIAAccount`), run `pod install` again with the partial build, then build again.

 For the VPN to work properly, the app requires:

 - _App Groups_ and _Keychain Sharing_ capabilities